basti-kachel/openstacknov2013-practicallessons/index.md

 ## Highly available storage

-* Highly available storage as base as data store to bring it
+* Highly available storage as base data store to make it scale

-* scalable

 ![](img/logo-ceph.png)

 ## Why Ceph?

 * Ceph is a distributed object store and file system designed to provide excellent performance, reliability and scalability

-* storage to store data with no datalost
+* Guarantees reliable storage with no data loss

-* store: cinder volumes, glance images, static data (S3) over radosgw & instances
+* Stores: Cinder volumes, Glance images, static data (S3) over radosgw & instances

-* ceph is a top base for storage
+* Ceph is an excellent, reliable basis for cloud storage

 ## How did we build our Ceph store?